kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

   })
 });
 {% endprism %}
-The first parameter for `$.getJSON()` was the JSON file with the content we wanted to load onto the page.
+The first parameter for `.getJSON` was the JSON file with the content we wanted to load onto the page.
 The second parameter was a callback function that loaded the data onto the page.

 That callback function took one parameter we've called `player`, which references the JSON file.
 Next, we used jQuery's `.each` method to do what the `for...in` loop did before: look for properties in our JSON data.